 The responsibilities of the Equal Opportunity Committee at the Faculty of Mathematics and Computer Science include:

-- Participation with voting rights in faculty council meetings, appointment committee and selection committees.
+- Participation with voting rights in faculty council meetings, appointment committees and selection committees.
 In doing so, the Equal Opportunity Officer ensures that no one is unjustifiably disadvantaged on the basis of gender, origin, religion, sexual orientation or disability.
 The officer regularly prepares reports on the observations made.

 - The initiation of measures and policies to increase the representation of women in the Faculty of Mathematics and Computer Science in all departments and at all levels.